 I still marvel at folks from faraway places who check out my site.
-I do wish I knew how you found me and a bit about you.
+I do wish I knew a bit about you.

 I am working on a book about my dog pumpkin.
 She is a rescue dog so I decided to try to write about what I think happened to her and how she got to me.
 I adore this little dog so much but if she was a stray for a time I have write that she was cold, tired, hungry and oh so frightened.
 That's a very painful thing to do.

 Just arrived home from a trip home ( That's Galion Ohio) Our class - the class of '52 has a lunch get together twice a year.
 We met yesterday (Wednesday) to enjoy each other and plan our 60th reunion next year.
 Can we be that old???

 While I was there, I stopped at The Evergreen Company at 117 Harding Way East.
 The owner, Susan, carries my books.
 I left some of the new paperback copies of Everyone's Child with her.
 With Christmas coming it will make a great gift for anyone who would like to know what Galion was like during WWII in the 1940's.
 It also shows how war affects the life of a child living through a war.
 It's my story but it could be the story of any child and any war.